 In the State of Minnesota, the legal limit of blood alcohol concentration (BAC) is .08.
 If you are arrested for drunk driving and your BAC tests at .08 or higher, you will be charged with a DWI / DUI offense and subjected to Minnesota DWI laws and related consequences.

-Contact Eric J. Olson and learn more about building your defense against criminal DWI charges.
+Contact Olson Defense and learn more about building your defense against criminal DWI charges.